dhopp1/nlp_pipeline/README.md

 # download some documents with metadata IDs 1, 2, and 3
 text_ids = [1,2,3]
 processor.download_text_id(text_ids)

+# edit the PDFs to be a selection of pages
+processor.filter_pdf_pages(page_num_column = "page_nums") # "page_nums" is then a column in the metadata file with values like "1:10,24,27:29", leave row blank to keep all pages of the PDF

 # convert the PDFs or HTMLs to .txt
 processor.convert_to_text(text_ids)